DawnTeamMC/DawnTeamMC/promenade/modrinth.md

 *Previously known as Wild Explorer.*

-Promenade is a mod for Minecraft 1.16 that adds fancy-looking biomes and structures to the Minecraft world generation.
+Promenade adds fancy-looking biomes and structures to the Minecraft world generation.
+It aims at beautifying the process of exploring the world of Minecraft.

 Promenade requires [Fabric Loader](https://fabricmc.net/use/), [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Dawn API](https://modrinth.com/mod/dawn)